It’s time to round up some jeans, cowboy boots, a hat and a western shirt with pearly buttons and head up to Cheyenne Frontier Days.

 Eat Pancakes for free: Each year the Cheyenne Kiwanis Club and the Frontier Days Indian Committee serve about 100,000 pancakes to nearly 25,000 people during free breakfasts downtown.

 A hometown event: Volunteers are at the heart of Cheyenne Frontier Days.
-Last year, more than 3,000 volunteers worked year-round to produce an event that attracted 241,000 people.
+More than 3,000 volunteers worked year-round to produce an event that attracted nearly a half million people.

 Park-n-Ride: